Internet and Computer Use Policy

-The South Whitley Community Public Library (hereafter called SWCPL) is a vital community resource and provides information, programs, materials, and resources to foster lifelong learning and enjoyment.
-Through its computer and technology resources, the SWCPL enables patrons to access information beyond the confines of its own collection.
+The South Whitley Community Public Library (hereafter called SWCPL) is a vital component of the community and provides information, programs, materials, and resources to foster lifelong learning and enjoyment.
+Through technology SWCPL enables patrons to access information beyond the confines of its own collection.
 Use of this technology, as with all library services and materials, is a privilege and not a right.
 Misuse of library hardware or software may result in loss of library privileges, legal action, or both.

 Users must read the Computer/Internet Policy before using the public computers for the first time.

 - Computer time is open for use on a first-come-first-serve basis.

 - Children under the age of 7 must be accompanied by a parent or guardian when using SWCPL computers.

 - Individuals are limited to 1 hour per day.
 Exceptions will be made for those engaging in genealogical research, personal business, or school projects.
 Activities fitting within these exceptions should be communicated to the staff before the time limit is reached.
 If the staff finds the extra time is not being utilized as expressed, extra time can be denied.
 Extended time may also be requested if there are at least 4 computers available.

 - Printed items cost 20 cents per page.
 Patrons must pay for all pages printed so it is strongly recommended patrons review the Print Preview window before printing.

 - SWCPL computers are not to be used for cyber-bullying or to create, view, transmit, print, or otherwise distribute pornographic, obscene, sexually explicit, racist, sexist, or homophobic materials.

 - No user shall transmit any communication where the meaning of the message or its transmission or distribution would violate any applicable law or regulation, or would likely be highly offensive to the recipient or recipients.